Thursday, May 16, 2013

 Dorchester District Two celebrated its teachers May 9 with a special ceremony honoring them.
-This the last part in a series paying homage to these exceptional leaders by printing the tributes written about them.
+Over the next few issues we will pay homage to these exceptional leaders by printing the tributes written about them.

 Teachers of the Year